HugoluizMTB/HugoluizMTB/README.md

 # 💫 About Me:
-My name is Hugo Luiz and I'm a programming student and data enthusiast looking to get into the business as a developer.
+My name is Hugo Luiz and I'm a web and mobile developer, data enthusiast looking to get into the business as a developer.
 I have experience in administration, logistics, business rules and creating dashboards using Looker Studio.
 In my professional experiences I have always contributed with research and process innovation, I study every day to build the most appropriate solutions possible.<br><br>

 ## 🌐 Socials: